ACINQ/eclair/docs/release-notes/eclair-vnext.md

 At the default `channel-query-chunk-size` this covers 200 000 channels, which is several times the current size of the network.

+#### Tor configuration

+`eclair.tor.auth` now defaults to `safecookie` instead of `password`.

+Password authentication sends our tor control password in cleartext to whatever process is listening on the control port, without any way of verifying that it is really tor.
+It is now rejected when `eclair.tor.host` isn't a local
+address: if you run tor on another host or in a separate container, switch to `eclair.tor.auth = safecookie`, which authenticates the tor server, or move the control port to the host running eclair.
+Note that the onion private key is sent to the control port on every startup, so a remote control port exposes it to the network regardless of the authentication method used.

 ### API changes